KathiWinter/marioai/offline_rl/README.md

 if a dataset does not exist already, run `python preprocess_data.py` to create a new dataset .h5 file.
 Before running the script, change the constant `DATAPATH` to a new individual name.
 We agreed to name the files with their creation date, e.g. "dataset20220904.h5" for a dataset created on September 4th, 2022.
 The command will add all _.npz-files in the "data" folder to the .h5 dataset.
 If you would like to use different _.npz-files, change the folder path in line 10.

+You can also download ready-made datasets under the following link and add them to your project: https://drive.google.com/drive/folders/1mb82j67q6DG_lYNQlL3NSR3zHqozhgUj

 ### 2) train the agent

 to train a CDQN-agent, call the script `training-cdqn.py`.
 For a DQN-agent, use the `training-dqn.py` script accordingly.